Occidental Petroleum: The Odds Are Stacked Against This One

 According to Murphy's law, Occidental Petroleum's troubles are not about to end next week, unfortunately.

-Oil prices are down, but they may fall even lower owing to a total demand destruction.
+Oil prices are down, but they may fall even lower owing to total demand destruction.

 Investing in the oil sector in the next six months is highly risky and is not recommended, and any uptick should be used to reduce your long position.